bootstrap-vue/bootstrap-vue/docs/components/alert/README.md

 #### Auto dismissing alerts:
 To create a `<b-alert>` that dismisses automatically after a period of time, set the `show` prop to the number of seconds you would like the `<b-alert>` to remain visible for.

+Note that the dismiss button will not be shown for auto-dismissing alerts.